-If transferring into the College of Business from another college on campus or another university, after SIU financial aid has been awarded, contact the Financial Aid Office to determine if the award amount may be recalculated.
+If transferring into the College of Business and Analytics from another college on campus or another university, after SIU financial aid has been awarded, contact the Financial Aid Office to determine if the award amount may be recalculated.

-Student classification requirement hours

-Student classifications (freshman, sophomore, etc.) are calculated by credit hours earned, not by the number of years in college or years at SIU.
+requirement hours eshman, sophomore, etc.) are calculated by credit hours r of years in college or years at SIU.

 Classification Hours required

 Senior 86 +

 Junior 56-85

 Sophomore 26-55

 Freshman 0-25